 - Go through — or even delete — all of your emails, contacts, files, etc.

-- Use your work account to reset the passwords for any of your personal accounts that may use your UNC email as the username (banking, shopping, etc.)
+- Use your UNC email account to reset the passwords for any of your personal accounts that are linked to your University email address (banking, shopping, etc.)

 - Trick others into providing their password or paying for something like gift cards

 - Steal University data, including financial information, health data, person information or research